ValueForge/FundItETC/README.md

 It was originally inspired by a JSMastery educational project by [Adrian Hajdin](https:\\jsmastery.pro) to whom we express sincere gratitude.

 In the spirit of open-source project development and in keeping with the Ethereum Classic Foundational Principles, this project is openly available for review and feedback.
 Your input and suggestions are welcomed and encouraged.
-Please submit your feedback via repo the Issues tab.
+Please submit your feedback via the Issues tab.

 ## We need your help!